anze3db/blog/_posts/2024-06-12-sqlite-django-config.md

 # Fin

-That's it, with these settings your SQLite database is going to be handle load that most small to medium sized websites typically get, as long as your use case isn't write heavy!
+That's it; with these settings, your SQLite database is going to handle the load that most small to medium-sized websites typically get, as long as your use case isn't write-heavy!